-Want your digital marketing agency to be in business five or ten years from now?
+Want your agency to still be in business five or ten years from now?
 Specialize or die.
 As I recently shared:

 Clients like hiring specialists.
 There are some exceptions—for instance, mobile app development is so in-demand right now that app developers don’t need to specialize in specific industries, and an agency that dominates a small geography may find success as a regional market leader—but think about your own experience as as consumer.